nrxr/fishfiles/README.md

 If you want to update, then pull from the git repository and run the `install.sh` script again.

-If you want to know what's happening inside (or are using a linux different than voidlinux), then:

 ## What comes with this configuration

 - `fish`